nish-goel/nish-goel.github.io/_pages/markdown.md

 * Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering
 * How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen
 * ~~The Satanic Verses~~
+* Engineering in plain sight : an illustrated field guide to the constructed environment

 ## Summer 2024